offers information to the public in Hertfordshire about hate crime.

 They can have a severe impact on the victim while those found guilty of one can expect a tougher sentence at court.

 We take hate crime seriously and encourage victims and witnesses to report them either to us or to one of the many Third Party Reporting Centres.
 A list of Third Party Reporting Centres in Hertfordshire can be found by clicking on the link on the right hand side of this page.

 All reports will be taken seriously and treated sensitively.

-Victims will receive support and advice from one of our dedicated and specially trained hate crime officers.
+We will thoroughly investigate crimes and victims will receive support from one of our specially trained hate crime officers.

 If you would prefer to report a hate crime or incident online, then you can through the True Vision website.